graphql-java/graphql-java-page/documentation/profiler.md

 }
 ```

-You could alternatively access and log the request's `ProfilerResult` from an `Instrumentation`.

 ## Understanding the Profiler Results

 A great way to get a quick overview about `ProfilerResult` is by using the `shortSummaryMap()` method.
 It returns a map with key metrics about the execution, which you can use for logging.
 Let's break down what each key means.